Pork And Beans Salad recipe made easy with only four ingredients.

 Serve with soda or butter crackers, if desired.

-*You choose whether to drained your beans or not.
+*You choose whether to drained your beans or not and how much liquid you prefer.

 It retains the full flavor of the delicious beans.

-Drained beans make a thicker salad that is easier eaten with a fork.
+beans make a thicker salad that is easier to eat with a fork if it is served on a salad plate rather than in a salad bowl.

 You can drain your beans at first, reserve the liquid and add some of it back until it looks and tastes best for you.